magento/merchdocs/src/catalog/product-price-tier.md

 1. In the _Tier Price_ section, click <span class="btn">Add</span>.

-   If you’re creating a tier of several prices, click **Add** for each additional level, so you can work all tiers at the same time.
+   If you're creating a tier of several prices, click **Add** for each additional level, so you can work all tiers at the same time.
 Each tier in the group has the same website and customer group or shared catalog assignment, but a different quantity and price.

 ## Configure the price tier